MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 3. Launch Terminal for Mac or Git Bash for Windows command line and navigate to the folder where the file was downloaded.

+If the file was downloaded in Downloads folder, you can type the following command: **cd ~/Downloads**.
+(If your file was downloaded in a different folder, simply replace downloads with the name of the folder it was downloaded into.)

 4. Give permission to the file by typing in command line: **chmod 777 make_keys.sh**

 6. For Windows, run the script as **"bash make_keys.sh"**